PEAR: Pairwise Evaluation for Automatic Relative Scoring in Machine Translation: Results and Analyses

 Reference-based metrics such as COMET-22 \citep{rei-etal-2020-comet, freitag-etal-2024-llms} and BLEURT-20 \citep{sellam-etal-2020-learning} are trained to condition on human references, whereas in MBR decoding they are applied to candidate-to-candidate comparisons \citep{freitag-etal-2022-high}, creating a slight mismatch between training and use. \pearfamily{}, by contrast, is trained explicitly for reference‑free pairwise comparison, making it naturally suited for this setting.
 Here, we compare \pearfamily{}, COMET-22, and BLEURT‑20 as MBR utility functions.

 \paragraph{Candidate lists.} We translate the English source side of the WMT24 test set into German and Japanese with a transformer-based multilingual MT system trained on public and internal data with teacher-student knowledge distillation.
 We decode with beam search and retain a 100-best list for each source segment. \paragraph{MBR utilities.} We run MBR over each 100-best list using three utilities: \pearfamily{},\footnote{InfoXLM Large checkpoint fine-tuned without distilled supervision.
-We use the default inference configuration, not the \textit{both} variant.} COMET-22, and BLEURT-20.
-For \pearfamily{}, we compare two implementations.
-The first computes the full utility matrix, while the second exploits antisymmetry and evaluates only one triangle of the matrix, setting $u(h_j,h_i)=-u(h_i,h_j)$, halving the number of forward passes.
-This tests whether \pearfamily{} behaves as an approximately antisymmetric utility during decoding, while enabling a cheaper MBR procedure.
+We use the default inference configuration, not the \textit{both} variant.} and the reference-based metrics COMET-22 and BLEURT-20.\footnote{Their parameter counts are comparable to PEAR's.} For \pearfamily{}, we compare two implementations.
+The first computes the full utility matrix, while the second exploits antisymmetry and evaluates only one triangle of the matrix, using $u(h_j,h_i)=-u(h_i,h_j)$ to fill the other half, thereby halving the number of forward passes.
+This tests whether \pearfamily{} behaves as an approximately antisymmetric utility during decoding, while enabling a cheaper MBR procedure by reducing the number of required pairwise comparisons.

 \paragraph{Results.} We evaluate the resulting MBR outputs with three metrics: XCOMET-XL, CometKiwi-XL, and MetricX-24-Hybrid-XL.
 Table~\ref{tab:mbr_results} shows that \pearfamily{} yields nearly identical performance under the full and antisymmetry-reduced MBR implementations, indicating that the antisymmetry shortcut is effective in practice.
 Moreover, \pearfamily{}-based MBR improves over COMET-22 and BLEURT-20 under XCOMET-XL and MetricX-24-Hybrid-XL, while gains under CometKiwi-XL are relatively smaller.
-These results suggest that \pearfamily{}, trained explicitly for pairwise comparison, can be a stronger utility for MBR decoding than traditional reference-based metrics.
+These results suggest that \pearfamily{}, trained explicitly for pairwise comparison, can be an effective utility for MBR decoding.